liggiorgio/ogd/Docs/TechnicalDesignDocument.md

 - Expected average number of simultaneous players: 200
 - Expected number of total players: 1,500

-The open beta phase will be rolled out through the Google Play Beta Test Management plan, same as the closed beta, to make our game readily available on the most trusted source for Android apps.
+The open beta phase will be rolled out through the Play Store Beta Test program, same as the closed beta, to make our game readily available on the most trusted source for Android apps.

 * Expected average number of daily players: 1,750
 * Expected average number of simultaneous players: 700